-3 The High Case scenario uses the full target impacts of the save-a-watt bundle of programs for the first five years and then increases the load impacts at 1% of retail sales annually until the load impacts reach the economic potential identified by the 2007 market potential study.
+3 The High Case scenario uses the full target impacts of the Save-A-Watt bundle of programs for the first five years and then increases the load impacts at 1% of retail sales annually until the load impacts reach the economic potential identified by the 2007 market potential study.

-EE programs due to current economic conditions, as well as delays in the timing of development, approval, and rollout of the various programs within each portfolio.
+Public Staff witness Floyd noted that the 2009 IRPs of Duke, PEC, and DNCP included slightly lower impacts from DSM and EE resources than their 2008 IRPs.
+He opined that this difference is the result of delays in implementation of DSM and EE programs due to current economic conditions, as well as delays in the timing of development, approval, and rollout of the various programs within each portfolio.